Gerald and Charlene Gallego: California

-Charlene's testimony

 Charlene was slated to testify on behalf of the prosecution in January 1983.
-A month prior, her lawyers had visited the courtroom before the trial adjourned for the holiday break and spoke of being unhappy with their client's current security measures, citing Gerald's ability to roam free in the courtroom and his access to pens and water pitchers — which could potentially be used as weapons — when recommending extra protection.
+A month prior, her lawyers had visited the courtroom before the trial adjourned for the holiday break and spoke of being unhappy with their client's current security measures, citing Gerald's ability to roam free in the courtroom and his access to pens and water pitchers—which could potentially be used as weapons—when recommending extra protection.
 Due to her status as a key witness, Charlene was held in protective custody at Rio Cosumnes Correctional Center.
 Fourteen prisoners filed complaints alleging that she was receiving unfair special treatment as her cell contained a special television set that no other inmates had access to.

 On January 10, Charlene took the stand.
 She testified that during their marriage Gerald had expected her "to be the lure for a young and beautiful woman" to fulfill his sexual fantasies.
 While she readily admitted to being an active accomplice in the kidnappings, she denied having participated in the murders and even claimed to have been under the influence of alcohol during a majority of them.
 When it was Gerald's turn to question Charlene, he was confrontational and promptly asked her if she had murdered the victims, to which she responded in the negative.
 Gerald also asked her what she thought about his sexual fantasies; "I thought you were crazy," she answered.